Certain Nonfiction Book Structures (NBS) are ideal for fast short books.

 Another example of a list or tip style book could be something like a list of recipes.
 For example 50 slimming summer recipes.

 Or another example is this template book that I wrote.
-The book gives 50 nonfiction book templates which are like mini books.
+The book gives 12 Nonfiction Book Outline Templates which are like mini books.

 LIFE EVENT (Memoir)